powsybl/powsybl-tutorials/docs/loadflow.md

 ---

 # Write the Java code to perform power flows
-This tutorial shows you how to write a Java code to perform load flow calculations on a network, just on its current state but also on an N-1 state by applying a contingencies.
-You'll see how to configure PowSyBl, through a YML file and overwriting it with a JSON file, how to provide the input network, and how to output the load flow results to the terminal.
+This tutorial shows you how to write Java code to perform load flow calculations on a network, not only in its current state, but also in an N-1 state by applying a contingency.
+You'll see how to configure PowSyBl by using a YML file and overwriting it with a JSON file, how to provide the input network, and how to output the load flow results to the terminal.

 ## What will you build?

-The tutorial can be expressed in a short and easy workflow: all the input data is stored in an XIIDM file.
+The tutorial can be expressed in a short and simple workflow: all the input data is stored in an XIIDM file.
 This file is imported with the IIDM importer.
 Then, a load flow simulator is launched to get flows on all nodes.
-In this tutorial, the simulator is Open Loadflow, but it could be another load flow simulator, as long as the API contract is respected.
-A contingency is created and finally, the flows are computed again in order to get the final state.
+In this tutorial, the simulator is OpenLoadflow, but it could be any other load flow simulator, as long as the API contract is followed.
+A contingency is created, and finally, the flows are recalculated to get the final state.

 ![Workflow](./img/loadflow/Workflow.svg){width="75%" .center-image}